 Home Office and Multi-Functional Spaces

 Use a bookshelf or console table as a room divider to create visual separation without blocking light or sightlines.
-Position desks to maximize natural light from the side while maintaining privacy from adjacent living areas.
+Position desks to get the most from natural light from the side while keeping privacy from adjacent living areas.

 Flexible furniture arrangements: In guest room/office combinations, use a daybed or Murphy bed that folds away, freeing floor space for work activities.
 Choose a desk that can double as a nightstand or console when guests visit.